-Our teaching laboratories are among the best equipped of any tertiary institution globally.
-They provide interactive microscopy, computing, and image analysis which in turn enable peer-to-peer learning, real-time online integration of student findings and instructor feedback, and life-long educational impact.
-We have likewise invested substantially in our field program.
-We run enquiry-based field training in South-East Asia, Queensland and locally in the Melbourne area, including extensive use of the Jock Marshall Reserve on campus.
+Our teaching laboratories and class rooms are among the best equipped of any tertiary institution globally.
+They combine state-of-the-art teaching technologies with an exceptionally gifted group of educators to produce a truly first class, international education.
+We instill in our students a passion for science, and we equip them with transferrable skills that will allow them to analyze the data-heavy future their careers will demand.
+In addition to receiving an outstanding on campus education, we have invested heavily in our field program.
+We run field training in South-East Asia, Queensland, and locally in the Melbourne area, including extensive use of the Jock Marshall Reserve on campus.
 Innovative use of new sensor and smart computing technologies enable us to integrate field results with laboratory assessments, and to marry these with national and international activities such as the Atlas of Living Australia and the Global Biodiversity Information Facility.

-The School has a truly international set of research and education activities.
-We are home to students from Australia, Asia, Europe, North America and more.
-Our students have also taken opportunities to work in many of these areas and at our campuses around the globe.
-On graduation our students find a wide range of careers, in research, industry, government and non-governmental organisations, and we recognise across all of our degree offerings that our graduates play a variety of significant roles in society, from research excellence to leadership in the growing business of modern biology.
+The School offers a truly international set of research and education activities, and hosts students from Australia, Asia, Africa, Europe, North America, and South America.
+Our students are given opportunities to work in many of these areas and at our campuses around the globe.
+Our commitment is to produce graduates who are bold, enterprising, and eager to engage in an internationalized world.
+Our graduates are our future leaders, who will embrace a wide range of careers spanning research, industry, government and non-governmental organisations, and contribute to solving the global challenges facing human and environmental health.